cstrauch711/TwitterAPI/README.md

 # TwitterAPI
 TwitterAPI accesses the twitter API and uses it to access number of retweets and favorites from tweets within the last month to use later on.
-The file uses the Twitter module to pull information from Twitter.'/n'
+The file uses the Twitter module to pull information from Twitter.
 The consumer_key, consumer_secret, access_token_key, and access_token_secret must be added in lines 6-9 for the program to function.
 A User_ID of the account wanting to be analyzed must be added in line 13 for the program to work correctly.
 I used http://gettwitterid.com/ to gain the Account's ID number.
 The code contains a variety of methods for accessing information from Twitter using a Twitter account ID number in the past month.
 The different functions available are: